Britomartis: As Diktynna

+320-280 BC silver stater coin with the head of Artemis Dictynna from Cydonia, Crete, now kept in the Archaeological Museum of Chania.

 A xoanon, a wooden cult statue, of Britomartis, allegedly carved by Daedalus, sat in the temple of Olous.
 In Chersonesos and Olous, she was often portrayed on coins and celebrated during the festival Britomarpeia, showing that she was worshipped in those cities.
 As Diktynna, her face was pictured on Cretan coins of Kydonia, Polyrrhenia and Phalasarna as the nurse of Zeus.
 On some early Britomartis coins produced in Kydonia, the coin was manufactured as an overstrike of specimens manufactured by Aegina.

 Temples dedicated to her existed in Athens, Sparta, Massalia and between Ambrosus and Anticyra in Phocis, where, as Artemis Diktynna, her cult object was a black stone worked by Aeginetans.
 One temple dedicated to the goddess was located on Mount Tityros near Cydonia.
 Her temples were said to be guarded by vicious dogs stronger than bears.

 Another name, Pipituna, found in Linear B scripts, may be another form of Diktynna.